Family in Chinatown

 330 Ellis St

 If you are in San Francisco on a Sunday, spend time in one of the city's celebrated churches.
-Glide Memorial United Methodist Church is praised nationally for its progressive community projects, and visitors will find a genuinely multicultural choir that "shakes the walls and raises the spirit."
+GLIDE Memorial United Methodist Church is praised nationally for its progressive community projects.
+Visitors will find a genuinely multicultural choir that "shakes the walls and raises the spirit."
 For more than 40 years, GLIDE has been breaking down barriers, giving a voice to those who have been silenced and offering a place for all to come home.
-Fun Trivia Fact: Glide Memorial United Methodist Church was featured in the major motion picture, "The Pursuit of Happyness."

 Learn More